gmiDAO/gmi-xnft/README.md

 # GMI XNFT

-This repo was created as placeholder for the XNFT FE of the GMO product that will be presented as MVP for the Solana hackathon Hyperdrive.
+This repo was created as placeholder for the xNFT Front-end of the GMI MVP that will be preseted to the Solana hackathon Hyperdrive.

 At follows you will find the DOCS from XNFT boilerplace